Writer, Professor, and Scholar of Pop Culture

 Gender, Sexuality, and Race

 For links to full-text, see Academia.edu and Researchgate sites.

-Scholarly Monograph (refereed)
+Scholarly Monographs (refereed)

 Kapurch, Katie.
 2016.
 Victorian Melodrama in the Twenty-First Century: Jane Eyre, Twilight, and the Mode of Excess in Girl Culture.
 New York: Palgrave Macmillan.

-Edited Book (refereed)
+Edited Books (refereed)